 As we pointed out previously, if an R&D tax credit adviser charges a bargain bin price, then that adviser will need to dilute its service in some way to make a profit.
 This is a simple economic reality.

-A similar principle can be applied to R&D tax claims preparation software.
-But you do get what you pay for.
+A similar principle can be applied to R&D tax claims preparation software: You do get what you pay for.
 While software might spare you some of the administrative pain of an R&D tax credit claim, it does still leave a lot of the heavy lifting to you.

 As you’re probably aware, an effective R&D tax credit claim is built on an understanding of what your client does.
 A task easier said than done in some cases!
 This information gathering and the writing of the required technical narrative is laborious.